openedx/edx-documentation/en_us/developers/source/process/contributor.rst

 #.
 Structure your pull request into logical commits.
 "Fixup" commits
    should be squashed together.
 The best pull requests contain only a single, logical change -- which means only a single, logical commit.
-The person merging the pull request may choose to squash all commits to reduce the number of commits in the main branch.
+You can squash your own commits, or the person merging the pull request may choose to squash them.
    They will do so by using the `Squash and merge` button of the GitHub interface to preserve the logical commits in the pull request, for forensic purposes when trying to diagnose a regression or understand a bug.